bentsherman/nextflow-palmetto-demo/02-create.md

 }
 ```

-This way, every output file as defined by an output channel will also be sent to the top-level output directory via hardlink.
+This way, every file defined in a process output will be saved to the top-level output directory via hardlink.
 You can further configure this directive to do a copy or symlink, or only publish certain types of files, and so on.

 ### Defining an Error Strategy